noborus/noborus.github.io/content/blog/oviewer_en.md

 but for now it is still recommended to go get and download the latest version.

 {{< cmd >}}
-go get -u github.com/noborus/ov cd ov make install
+go install github.com/noborus/ov@latest
 {{< /cmd >}}

+See [ov install](https://github.com/noborus/ov#Install) for other methods.

 ## Features